mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

 # Get Network License Manager MAC Address
 >**NOTE:**The network license manager MAC address is available only after the deployment to the cloud is complete.
 To get the MAC address of the network license manager:
-1. Log in to the Network License Manager for MATLAB dashboard.
+1. Log in to the Network License Manager for MATLAB dashboard using the username and password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.
 1. Click Administration > License.
 1. Copy the license server MAC address displayed at the top.